Are you searching for the UPSC Civil Services Preliminary Exam 2023 date? Read this article to know more about the UPSC Prelims 2023 date.

 - ClearIAS UPSC Previous Year Questions Re-Take Exams: 1-Year Program

-If you missed the 1-Year long ClearIAS Prelims cum Mains Program (PCM), the next best option for you will be the 50-Days Online Program by ClearIAS popularly known as Prelims Marks Booster Program (PMB).
+If you cannot join the 1-Year long ClearIAS Prelims cum Mains Program (PCM) due to financial constraints, the next best option for you will be the 50-Days Online Program by ClearIAS popularly known as Prelims Marks Booster Program (PMB).

 We won’t say these are ‘enough’ for you to crack UPSC CSE.
 Nothing is ‘enough’ with respect to UPSC CSE.
 But these are the first priority items that offer the maximum benefit in minimum time.